 - 5.1.
 Compensation of external directors (as defined in the Companies Law) will be paid in accordance with the Companies Law and applicable regulations. - 5.2.
-Compensation of non-external directors will in general be identical to that of external directors. - 5.3.
-In exceptional circumstances (e.g., a key opinion leader or globally recognized expert), the Compensation Committee and Board may approve payment of higher compensation to a director candidate, taking into consideration compliance with this Policy and applicable law.
+Compensation of non-external directors will be identical to that of external directors. - 5.3.
+In exceptional circumstances (e.g., a key opinion leader or globally recognized expert), higher compensation may be paid to a director candidate in accordance with this Policy and applicable law. - 5.4.

-5.4.
 The Compensation Committee may propose, and Board may approve, the grant of equity to directors, taking into consideration compliance with this Policy and applicable law.